inventaire/inventaire-wiki/Inventaire-OpenData-Week-2019.md

 There is plenty of space to park in Wurzen

 ## Accomodation
+### In the house
 The house has several common sleeping rooms and a few private rooms that we will share with the residents that aren't in Summer festivals at that time.
+### In Leipzig
-Staying in Leipzig is also an option: there are S4 trains connecting Leipzig to Wurzen (around 2 per hour during the day), and Kanthaus is very close to the train station... but you would be missing out on the wonders of the life in Kanthaus!
+Staying in Leipzig is also an option: there are trains connecting Leipzig to Wurzen - line **S4**, around 2 per hour during the day -, and Kanthaus is very close to the train station... but you would be missing out on the wonders of the life in Kanthaus!

 ## Food
 Kanthaus has plenty of food thank to the residents many food saving/sharing skills!
-If you have special needs, you may also bring your
+Let us know if you have special needs on the day you arrive, so that we can try to accomodate everyone.

 ## Participants
 | name |plan to be present from-to|interested in learning about/contributing to | comment|